All of our trips are coordinated by volunteers. Any club member with suitable experience can organise a trip.

 A club trip is one that’s advertised through Regents Canoe Club – for example on the website or through Notes From Canalside.
 Organising a club trip can be as easy as you want or as hard as you want.
 What follows are some guidelines that should help you organise a successful trip.
 If in doubt, just ask someone who has run a similar trip in the past.

-Below is a tick list of things you will need to consider when organising your trip:
+Below is a tick list of things to consider when organising your trip:

-- Submit proposed trip deposit to Treasurer for approval
+- Submitting trip deposit to Treasurer for approval and invoicing attendees

-- Find out who can drive, and who can pick up boats from the club (if club boats are needed)
+- Organising a carpool: Find out who can drive, who can pick up boats from the club, if needed, and matching people to cars

-- Check water levels, decide on the plan for the trip
+- Checking water levels, decide on the plan for the trip

 Ultimately, it is each person’s own responsibility to ensure their own safety on the river.
 However, experienced or qualified members on the trip can advise organisers and participants about trip safety.
 As trip organiser you should consult experienced members and make decisions in liaison with them to keep the trip safe and enjoyable for everyone.
 For example, you will need to consider:

 - The river (grade, water levels etc) and competency of the group as a whole